 The location of the injection is critical, as is the dilution and the dosage at each site.
 If over-diluted BOTOX is administered at incorrect locations, desired results may not be achieved.
 It’s important to discuss the amount injected with your plastic surgeon.
 Generally, four units are delivered at each injection site.
 Typically 20-24 units are injected between the brows, 12-16 units to your forehead lines and 16-20 units to the crow’s feet.

-Studies have shown that the effect of BOTOX is dosage-dependent and less than an optimal dose can lead to early return of muscles’ function.
+Studies have shown that the effect of BOTOX is dosage-dependent and less than an optimal dose can lead to an early return of muscles’ function.

 How Soon Will I See Results?